mmcintyre1/its-my-notes/books/designing-data-intensive-applications.md

   - **dirty reads** - one client reads another client's writes before they have been committed. read committed and stronger prevent dirty reads
   - **dirty writes** - one client overwrites the data that another client has written but not yet committed. almost all transaction implementations prevent dirty writes
   - **read skew (nonrepeatable reads)** - a client sees different parts of the database at different times. most commonly prevented by snapshot isolation, which allows a transaction to read from a consistent snapshot at one point of time, which is typically implemented with *multi-version concurrency control* (MVCC)
   - **lost updates** - two clients concurrently perform a read-modiy-write cycle.
-One overwrites the other's write without incorporating changes, so data is lost. some implementations of snapshot isolation prevent this, while others require a manual lock (`SELECT FOR UPDATE`)
+One overwrites the other's write without incorporating changes, so data is lost. some implementations of snapshot isolation prevent this, while others require a manual lock (`SELECT [...]
+FOR UPDATE`)
-  - **write skew** - a transaction reads something, makes a decision based on the value it saw, and writes the decision to the database. by the time the write is made, the premise of the decision is no longer rule. only prevented by serializable isolation
+  - **write skew** - a transaction reads something, makes a decision based on the value it saw, and writes the decision to the database. by the time the write is made, the premise of the decision is no longer true. only prevented by serializable isolation
-  - **phantom reads** - a transaction reads the objects the match some search condition and another client makes a write that affects the results of that search. snapshot isolation prevents straightforward phantom reads, but phantoms in the context of write skey require special treatment, such as index-range locks
+  - **phantom reads** - a transaction reads the objects that match some search condition and another client makes a write that affects the results of that search. snapshot isolation prevents straightforward phantom reads, but phantoms in the context of write skew require special treatment, such as index-range locks
 - weak isolation protects against some of these race conditions, but the application developer might need to handle others manually. only full prevention is serializability, which takes three forms:
   - **literally executing transactions in serial order** - if you can make each transaction very fast to execute, and the transaction throughput is low enough to process on a single CPU core, this is simple and effective
-  - **two-phase locking** - for decase this has been the standard way of implementing serializability, but many apps avoid using it because of its performance characterisitics
+  - **two-phase locking** - for decades this has been the standard way of implementing serializability, but many apps avoid using it because of its performance characterisitics
-  - **serializable snapshot isolation (SSI)** - a fairly new algorithm that avoids most of the downsides of previous approaches. uses an optimistic approach, allowing transactions to proceed without blocking. when a transaction wants to commit, it is ichecked, and it is abored if the execution was not serializable.
+  - **serializable snapshot isolation (SSI)** - a fairly new algorithm that avoids most of the downsides of previous approaches. uses an optimistic approach, allowing transactions to proceed without blocking. when a transaction wants to commit, it is checked, and it is aborted if the execution was not serializable.

 ## Chapter 8: The Trouble with Distributed Systems